UnscriptedLogic/unity-external-UnityAdvancedFPPCharacterController/README.md

 ## Upcoming Features and Updates
 This repo now had its **first** stable release, but there will be more as I refactor old and unhealthy code to make better iterations of existing features, and introduce completely new ones!
-### Settings UI
-Change controls settings in runtime without re-building the project with new changes made to the Player GameObject's Inpsector!
-It also comes with a working save system.
 ### Mobile Integration
 This repo will soon have support for mobile controls!
 ### Others
 - Implementation of modular state machine for player movement.
 - Possible revamp of how Player Input is being managed in preparation for the upcoming mobile controls.
-- New and better slope detection and movement!
-- Save System with Binary Reader/Writer and JSON examples.

 <br>